keraton/Onliner-test/README.md

 With OneLinerAssertions we omit the `() ->`.
 The inconvenient of OneLinerAssertions is that they are not complete as normal AssertJ assertions (But we are working on it).

+### Contributing

+You are welcome to contribute, we need to add as much as possible assertions adaptation.
+You can create a pull request and we will review and merge them.